 With the iPhone 12 now available and the Galaxy S21 arriving later this month, you might be looking for a new cell phone plan, especially one that helps you save money.
 Here's a closer look at the best cheap cell phone plans that are out there right now.

 What are the best cheap cell phone plans?

 For a long time, we've thought that Metro by T-Mobile — the renamed MetroPCS service — is the best of the bunch when it comes to offering the best cheap cell phone plans.
 Metro uses a far-reaching network with fast LTE speeds, while also offering attractively priced data plans that start at $30 for 2GB.

 But Metro has been pipped by its own parent company.
-To mark its successful merger with Sprint earlier this year, T-Mobile added T-Mobile Connect.
+To mark its successful merger with Sprint last year, T-Mobile added T-Mobile Connect.
 That's a $15-a-month prepaid plan that also gives you 2GB of data.
 It's the cheapest data plan out there, especially after similarly priced offers from rival carriers have expired.
-Boost, which has been spun off from Sprint as part of the Sprint-T-Mobile merger, now has a 10GB plan that undercuts the price of Metro's similarly sized option by $5 a month.

 For bargain hunters who don't need that much data, Republic Wireless offers the most flexibility, charging just $5 per month for each gigabyte on top of a $15 base rate for unlimited talk and text.
 TextNow doesn't charge you anything for talk and text, though you will need a data plan if you plan on connecting with anything other than Wi-Fi.
 Google Fi, formerly known as Project Fi, provides great coverage, particularly for overseas travelers, and it’s more accessible as Google has extended support to devices beyond its own Pixel phones.